Property taxes in Marbella and Spain

 What taxes do I pay if I move to Spain?

-If you decide to move permanently to Spain, you will be becoming a fiscal resident of Spain, as you will be spending over 183 days.
+If you decide to move permanently to Spain, you will be becoming a fiscal resident of Spain, since you will be spending over 183 days in the country.
 Therefore, according to the Spanish taxation system, your worldwide income will be taxed.
-This varies from 19% to 47%, minus the taxes paid, if such, in the country where the income was produced.
-In the following blog, you can read more information about how you can be considered a fiscal resident or non-resident of Spain and its effects on you.
+This varies from 19% to 47% minus the taxes paid, if applicable, in the country where the income was produced.
+In the following blog, you can read more information on how you are considered a fiscal resident or non-resident of Spain, and how it affects you.

 03: Purchase taxes to buy a plot in Marbella, Spain